Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 - more & more code in shared code
 - some small additions in server code (mainly for proxying POST fallback)

+## files structure

+I tried to avoid nesting folders too deeply.
+I used [lerna](https://lernajs.io/) to have a clear separation between our API & the web-app

+Here are the main choices:

+- __client__: a single file to initialize the Redux-store, the router and hydrate our React application
+- __server__
+  - `root`: initializing our Koa app & the routing
+  - `public`: all our compiled JS/CSS + some assets
+- __shared__
+  - `root`
+    - isomorphic files
+    - main HoC (will come to them later)
+  - `redux-ducks`: all our Redux related code using the [ducks convention](https://github.com/erikras/ducks-modular-redux) This helps keeping all our related code in one file
+  - `[…components]`: organized by domain
+      The `ui` are mostly presentational components
+      I could have used more external components

 ## building the applications

 Using React with [JSX](https://reactjs.org/docs/introducing-jsx.html) make the code easier to write and to maintain so: